Jimmy Logue: Disappearance and Discovery of Third Wife

-In February 1879, Jimmy traveled to Boston to complete a job with fellow thief George Mason but when he returned to his home in Philadelphia, he found Joanna was gone.
+In February 1879, Logue traveled to Boston to complete a job with fellow thief George Mason but when he returned to his home in Philadelphia, he found Joanna was gone.
 Cutaiar claimed that Joanna had declared she was leaving permanently and then rushed to the railroad station before he could escort her there.
 Jimmy searched across the country for her but eventually gave up and left their home in the hands of Cutaiar, who later sold it.

 Fourteen years after Joanna's disappearance, the owners of 1250 North 11th Street were having the floorboards fixed when a skeleton was discovered beneath them.
 Personal artifacts, including an inscribed ring, found with the skeleton confirmed it to be Joanna's.
 Though Logue was initially suspected, proof that he had been in Boston during the time of Joanna's disappearance exonerated him.
 When faced with the knowledge that he was the only other person with access to the house during the time of her disappearance, Cutaiar confessed.
 He tried to claim her death was an accident and his improper disposal of her body done out of fear but the court did not believe him, mostly due to Joanna's missing jewelry and bonds, which Cutaiar stole.

 Cutaiar was initially sentenced to death but it was later commuted and served his time in the Eastern State Penitentiary.
 In 1904, a pardon was attempted but a judge denied it, saying that Cutaiar was lucky to not receive the death penalty.
 On September 23, 1912, Governor John K. Tener granted Cutaiar a pardon after District Attorney George S. Graham, who prosecuted Cutaiar, wrote the pardons board a letter in his favor.
 It read in part, "When reviewing all the facts and evidence in the case it was impossible for me to exclude the thought that I had not proved first degree murder beyond a doubt."
 A 1920 United States Census showed Cutaiar living with his family and two boarders in Philadelphia's thirty-forth ward.
 His occupation was listed as sexton for a local church.